qfish/XAlign/README.md

 XAlign (Ready for Xcode 8+ 🚀)
 ======

-An amazing Xcode plugin to align regular code.
+An amazing Xcode Source Editor extension to align regular code.
 It can align anything by using custom alignment patterns.

 ## What's XAlign